pibooth/pibooth/README.rst

 indicates the printer failure.
 To reset the counter, open then close the settings graphical interface (see `Commands`_).

-Here is the default configuration used in CUPS, this may depend on the printer used:
+Here is the default configuration used for this project in CUPS, it may depend on the printer used:

 ================ =============================
 Options          Value